Duke Zhao of Qi

+Duke Zhao of Qi (齊昭公 (Qí Zhāo Gōng)), personal name Lü Pan, was from 632 BC to 613 BC the ruler of the Qi state.

 Accession to the throne

 Duke Zhao's father was Duke Huan of Qi, who was the first of the Five Hegemons, the most powerful rulers of the Spring and Autumn period.
 Duke Huan had at least three main wives who bore no sons, six favoured concubines, and more than ten sons.
 Duke Zhao was then known as Prince Pan, and his mother was Ge Ying, a princess of the minor state of Ge (葛).
 Five other sons of Duke Huan also contended for the throne: Prince Wukui, Crown Prince Zhao (later Duke Xiao), Prince Shangren (later Duke Yi), Prince Yuan (later Duke Hui), and Prince Yong.